 The disruptions of the global labour market during the pandemic initiated huge changes to an outdated way of working.
 During the pandemic, we quickly adjusted to a new way of working, with offices closed and digital working behaviours normalised.
 Now offices are opening back up, flexible working has become a hot topic for HR as we are seeing employees maintaining the expectation for their business to offer a continued flexible working solution, often allowing employees to achieve a better desired work life balance.
-According to Future Forum research, 72% of surveyed participants stated they want a hybrid remote-office model moving forward and only 12% wanted to return to full-time office work.
-This is also reflected in the recruitment market, where some candidates are now considering whether they accept a job on the strength of the company's hybrid model.
+According to a recent report of SC professionals, 89% of surveyed participants stated they want a hybrid remote-office model moving forward and only 9% wanted to return to full-time office work.
+This is also reflected in the recruitment market, where candidates are now considering whether they accept a job on the strength of the company's hybrid model.